Luca-Lattanzi/fingersGesture/README.md

  * isaac sdk apps\arm_control_ai: Isaac SDK application to control robot motion based on the output of the Deep Neural Network;
  * jetson nano\fingers_A: it contains the image dataset used for training the network;
  * jetson nano\fingers_control_model.pth: the network model after training, used for the demo;
- * images: it contains the images used for this README file;
+ * images: it contains the images used for this README file.
- * video: it contains a video of the demo application.

 ## Requirements